Systematic light curve modelling of TDEs: statistical differences between the spectroscopic classes: Discussion

 This suggests one potentially simple factor that could affect TDE spectroscopic diversity.
 Full disruptions have access to mass from inside the stellar core, providing a greater source of nuclear-processed material rich in helium (and potentially also N and O).
 In contrast, the partial disruptions strip only the hydrogen envelopes of the stars.
 However, without knowing how far these stars have progressed through their main sequence evolution, and hence the fraction of mass in the helium core, this explanation remains tentative, and is complicated by the three TDE-H+He in our sample that do prefer partial disruptions.
 Moreover, if TDE progenitors are born in the most recent star-formation episode in their host galaxies, typical ages are likely $\lesssim 1$\,Gyr \citep{French2020a} -- relatively young for these low-mass stars, so possibly disfavouring helium abundance in the debris as an important factor.

 { }

 The other significant difference is in the photospheric radii.
-Our findings confirm that the photospheric radius is an important determinant of spectroscopic type, as initially pointed out by \citet{vanVelzen2021a}.
-The TDE-H population have $R_{\rm ph,0}\sim {\rm few}\times 100$, while the TDE-H+He class have $R_{\rm ph,0}\sim 10$.
-Substituting these into equation \ref{eq:phot}, we find that TDE-H have typical photospheric radii $\sim 10^{15}$\,cm while TDE-H+He have photospheric radii $\sim 10^{14}$\,cm (in agreement with \citealt{vanVelzen2021a} and \citealt{Charalampopoulos2021}).
-However, the reasons for these differences have not been readily apparent.
-We summarise the known differences between classes, and new ones identified here, in Table \ref{tab:diffs}.
+Substituting {the derived set of $R_{\rm ph,0}$} into equation \ref{eq:phot}, we find that TDE-H have typical photospheric radii $\sim 10^{15}$\,cm while TDE-H+He have photospheric radii $\sim 10^{14}$\,cm. {The derived radii are in broad agreement with other photometric sample studies by \citet{vanVelzen2021a}, \citet{Hinkle2020} and \citet{Hammerstein2022}.
+We plot the time-dependent photospheric temperatures and radii of the TDE-H and TDE-He/H+He samples in Figure \ref{fig:radii}.} Our findings confirm that the size of the photospheric radius is an important determinant of spectroscopic type, as initially pointed out by \citet{vanVelzen2021a}.
+The reasons for these differences have not been readily apparent, but our modelling results provide important clues that we will now discuss.
+We summarise the known differences between classes, and new ones identified here, for reference in Table \ref{tab:diffs}.

-In fact, the differences in photospheric radii may be linked to the differences in impact parameter and SMBH mass.
+In fact, the differences in photospheric radii may be linked to the differences we find in impact parameter and SMBH mass.
 TDE-H have average impact parameters smaller by $\sim 25\%$ and SMBH masses lower by a factor of a few.
 The stream self-intersection radius scales as $r_c \propto \beta^{-3} M_\bullet^{-1}$ \citep{Kochanek1994,Jiang2016}, which is $\sim 5$ times larger on average for TDE-H compared to TDE-H+He.
 In addition to a larger characteristic self-intersection radius, shallower encounters also lead to stream collisions at wider angles due to weaker precession (by $\sim 0.5$\,rad for typical parameters here), which result in a larger fraction of orbital energy converted to outflows \citep{Jiang2016}.
 These effects combined could naturally produce an envelope an order of magnitude larger in TDE-H events.
 Moreover, faster outflows could explain the broader spectral lines widths in the TDE-H population, identified by \citet{Charalampopoulos2021}.